FAIRmat-NFDI/pynxtools/docs/how-tos/build-a-plugin.md

 Your current data is not supported yet by the [built-in pynxtools readers](https://github.com/FAIRmat-NFDI/pynxtools/tree/master/src/pynxtools/dataconverter/readers) or any of the officially supported [pynxtools plugins](../reference/plugins.md)?

-Don't worry, the following how-to will guide you how to write a reader your own data.
+Don't worry, the following how-to will guide you through the steps of writing a reader for your own data.

 ## Getting started